 It can also display the gradient without connecting the bike to a training app.
 This is because you can simply adjust the gradient using the buttons located on the levers.
 The right lever is used to set the ascent, and the left lever to set the descent.
 The step settings are made in 0.5% increments from -5% to +20%.

-NEO has 2 USB ports, so you can easily charge a tablet or smartphone phone running the training app while riding.
+NEO has 2 USB ports, so you can easily charge a tablet or smartphone running the training app while riding.

 Is there anything you don’t like about Tacx NEO Bike?